Kemsekov/verilog-c-os/README.md

 ## Modifications to Third-Party Libraries

-The following modifications have been made to the ultraembedded/riscv core to support return value capture and improved halt detection:
+The following modifications have been made to improve the virtual device:

-- Modified riscv_core.v to expose register writeback signals for monitoring
-- Added register monitoring capabilities to capture return values from register x10 (a0)
+- Removed problematic halt detection mechanism that was causing issues
+- Removed non-functional cycle_count and cpu_return_value monitoring
-- Improved halt detection logic to prevent oscillation
+- Improved file organization to keep build artifacts in build/ directory
+- Streamlined C program compilation workflow